Dhiaeddine-Jraidi/aiesec_scraper/README.md

 The script is a comprehensive automation tool tailored for extracting and analyzing job opportunities listed on the AIESEC website, specifically designed to study the position of Data Analyst role worldwide.
-Through a meticulously structured process divided into three stages, it streamlines the extraction, analysis, and evaluation of job listings.
+Through a structured process divided into three stages, it streamlines the extraction, analysis, and evaluation of job listings.

 ## First Stage:
-using the `selenium` package. it meticulously navigates through the AIESEC website, extracting URLs of all the opportunities listings.
+using the `selenium` package. it navigates through the AIESEC website, extracting URLs of all the opportunities listings.
 These URLs are collected and prepared for subsequent processing and stored to avoid duplication.

 ## Second Stage:
 It delves deeper into the gathered URLs, retrieving HTML content and extracting pertinent details about each job opportunity from the JSON output.
 Leveraging sophisticated parsing techniques, it discerns relevant information such as location, salary, and job description.